Supervised Face Recognition

 Pipeline (what we compared)

-Logistic Regression and Linear SVM are the fastest at inference (ms range).
+Logistic Regression and Linear SVM are the fastest at inference (milliseconds).

 Face detection and crop

 Figure 1.
-Detection & crop before any alignment.
+Detection and crop before any alignment.

 CNN depth ablation: 4 conv layers vs 1